-Flooring Requirements
+Flooring Specification Guide

-The floor condition is an essential and integral part of any successful air film transport system.
+Introduction The floor condition is an essential and integral part of any successful air film transport system.
 New installation or existing floor repair methods for air bearing use are generally different from those found in a typical plant or warehouse.
 Airfloat LLC designs, manufactures, and tests our air bearings to the floor requirements listed below.
 Compliance to these floor requirements will ensure that your air bearing system operates at its optimum performance levels for which it was designed.

-Flatness

-Floor flatness refers to the length and amplitude of waviness, humps, bulges, ridges, gullies, troughs or depressions.
+Required Air Flow The amount of airflow required to float a specific platform is determined mainly by the floor conditions.
+If the operating surface is ideal, the required airflow will be very low.
+As the surface texture becomes rougher, more airflow will be required.
+Friction-free movement requires adequate airflow.
+To determine the required airflow for a specific size of platform, first determine which floor condition listed below most closely describes the actual floor conditions.
+Smooth Floor - smooth steel, aluminum or plastic sheet, machine troweled concrete with a dense polished appearance, asphalt, rubber or vinyl tile with tight joints, un-textured linoleum.
+Normal Floor - steel with slightly textured mill scale, good concrete with a slight texture.
+Textured Floor - Steel plates with some flaky scale, slightly textured concrete or smooth concrete with minor pits and hairline cracks.
+Rough Floor - Broom-finished concrete or highway-type asphalt surfaces.
+Note: This surface is not suitable for air bearing use.
+Use the chart below to determine the approximate airflow requirements for a specific utility platform.
+Since air bearing sizes may vary for special platforms, verify from the name plate tag which air bearings size is being used.
+SCFM Airflow Requirement per Platform Floor Condition No. of Air Bearings Air Bearing Diam.
+Smooth Normal Textured 4 12 inch.
+11 24 54 4 17 inch.
+16 34 80 Flatness Floor flatness refers to the length and amplitude of waviness, humps, bulges, ridges, gullies, troughs or depressions.
 Floor undulations considered here must be non-abrupt with well rounded edges.
 Abrupt floor irregularities must be repaired or avoided.
 Ways to navigate cracks, expansion joints, holes, seams, etc. are discussed further below in this document.

-Airfloat air bearing equipment is engineered to operate on floors that meet the following flatness specification:

-Deviation under straight edge (inches) 1/16 1/8 1/4 3/8 Length of straight edge (feet) 1/2 3 10 12

-Chart #1

-Chart #1 (above) lists allowable depression deviations under various lengths of straight edges laid anywhere on the floor surface where the air bearing transportation system is intended to operate.
+Airfloat air bearing equipment is engineered to operate on floors that meet the following flatness specification: Deviation under straight edge (inches) 1/16 1/8 1/4 3/8 Length of straight edge (feet) 1/2 3 10 12 Chart #1 Chart #1 (above) lists allowable depression deviations under various lengths of straight edges laid anywhere on the floor surface where the air bearing transportation system is intended to operate.
 Diagram #1 (below) illustrates the relative floor flatness of any given location in the air bearing equipment operating area.

-Diagram 1
+Diagram #1

 Levelness

 The levelness of a floor does not affect the air film produced by an air bearing and therefore does not degrade its performance.
 Floor levelness is only considered within the context the overall control and maneuverability of the air bearing transport system.

-For manually operated equipment, it is recommended that the floor not exceed a slope of .1% in any 10 foot run (a total of 1/8 inch rise in any 10 feet).
-For power driven or assisted equipment, it is required that the floor not exceed a slope of .2% in any 10 foot run (a total of 1⁄2 inch rise in any 10 feet).
+For manually operated equipment, it is recommended that the floor not exceed a slope of 1/8 inch rise in any 10 feet.
+For power driven or assisted equipment, it is required that the floor not exceed a slope of 1⁄4 inch rise in any 10 feet.
 See Diagram #2 in which A = rise and B = run.
 Please note that unleveled floors will allow an air bearing transport system to drift along the floor grade if a guide wheel or power drive is not provided.